-Please note change: for each meeting, please bring 2 (two) theme images and up to 3 (three) open images.
+Please note change: for each meeting, please bring 2 (two) themed images and 1-6 (one to six) open images.

 What Helps to Create a Good Abstract Photograph?